reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Injecting Endpoints

 It's common for larger applications to "code-split" features into separate bundles, and then "lazy load" them on demand as the feature is used for the first time.
-We said that RTK Query normally has a single "API slice" per application, and so far we've defined all of our endpoints directly in `apiSlice.js`.
+We said that RTK Query normally has a single "API slice" per application, and so far we've defined all of our endpoints directly in `apiSlice.ts`.
 What happens if we want to code-split some of our endpoint definitions, or move them into another file to keep the API slice file from getting too big?

 **RTK Query supports splitting out endpoint definitions with `apiSlice.injectEndpoints()`**.
 That way, we can still have a single API slice with a single middleware and cache reducer, but we can move the definition of some endpoints to other files.
 This enables code-splitting scenarios, as well as co-locating some endpoints alongside feature folders if desired.

 To illustrate this process, let's switch the `getUsers` endpoint to be injected in `usersSlice.ts`, instead of defined in `apiSlice.ts`.

-We're already importing `apiSlice` into `usersSlice.js` so that we can access the `getUsers` endpoint, so we can switch to calling `apiSlice.injectEndpoints()` here instead.
+We're already importing `apiSlice` into `usersSlice.ts` so that we can access the `getUsers` endpoint, so we can switch to calling `apiSlice.injectEndpoints()` here instead.

 ```ts title="features/users/usersSlice.ts"
 import { apiSlice } from '../api/apiSlice'